rust-lang/book/second-edition/src/ch16-01-threads.md

 <!-- Can you be more specific about the question we're asking about 16-4?-->
 <!-- Done /Carol -->

-What would happen to the code in Listing 16-4 where the main thread called `drop` if we use a `move` closure?
+What would happen to the code in [Listing 16-4][Listing-16-4] where the main thread called `drop` if we use a `move` closure?
 Would `move` fix that case?
-Nope, we get a different error, because what Listing 16-4 is trying to do isn’t allowed for a different reason!
+Nope, we get a different error, because what [Listing 16-4][Listing-16-4] is trying to do isn’t allowed for a different reason!
 If we add `move` to the closure, we’d move `v` into the closure’s environment, and we could no longer call `drop` on it in the main thread.
 We would get this compiler error instead: